8 Big Healthy Dinners For Under $3 Per Serving

 This is a nutritionally balanced, easy-to-make meal, with plenty of protein, healthy fats, whole grains, and fresh vegetables.
-This cold chopped quinoa salad stores beautifully, so you can make it up in advance and serve right from the fridge when guests are ready.
+This cold chopped quinoa salad stores beautifully, so you can make it up in advance and serve it right from the fridge when guests are ready.
 We think that it’s a perfect all-in-one light dinner option, or a great side dish to bring to a barbecue.
 Since it’s summer, we’d swap out the pomegranates for grape tomatoes, and you could toss in any other fresh, seasonal produce you’d like, too — corn, bell peppers, berries, whatever you have on hand.
 Even with some great extras, this dish should still cost less than $2.50 a person.

 7. Slow Cooker Beef Barbacoa

 Brisket is the cheapest cut of beef by quite a lot — right now, it can be found for $4-5 a pound.
 Like other tough cuts, brisket benefits from a low-and-slow approach, which is why a slow cooker is a great way to handle it.
 This barbacoa recipe uses a medium-sized brisket that yields 12 portions.
-We’d suggest serving with sprouted corn tortillas, sliced radishes, quick-pickled red onions, and fresh cilantro for excellent tacos that cost less than $2 a serving, or opt for barbacoa burrito bowls that still cost less than $3.
+We’d suggest serving with sprouted corn tortillas, sliced radishes, quick-pickled red onions, and fresh cilantro for excellent tacos that cost less than $2 a serving or opt for barbacoa burrito bowls that still cost less than $3.

-8. Mediterranean Black Lentil Salad with Lemon-and-Thyme Baked Chicken Thighs
+8. Mediterranean Black Lentil Salad

-This cold lentil salad is such an elegant dish, and it’s also incredibly versatile, since it’s great served either at room temperature or cold from the fridge.
+This cold lentil salad is such an elegant dish, and it’s also incredibly versatile, because it’s great served either at room temperature or cold from the fridge.
 It’s a perfect option to bring along to a cookout or picnic since it’s a complete vegetarian main all on its own — but if you want to serve another protein with it, these lemon-and-thyme baked chicken thighs would be a perfect addition.
 The lentil salad alone works out to less than $1.50 a serving; add a chicken thigh per person and you’re still under the $3 mark.